blackbone/blackbone.github.io/posts/ecs/2/index.md

 I won't go into detail, but there are 'other' approaches that allow, for example, *attaching a script to an entity* or *attaching one instance of a component to several entities*, using singletons.
 > In general, such solutions should be avoided unless they solve your specific problem.

+## Conclusions

+There will be no any.
+Just figuring out how all this works.